 Next to various bug fixes it brought us Dynamic Scheduler Scaling.

 Upgrading as soon as possible is recommended.

 - pony-fmt which has been announces last week has been renamed to pony-sform, to not collide with the existing ponyfmt.

 - pony-cbor, a Pony implementation of the Concise Binary Object Representation format has been announced on the mailinglist.

-- OpenSSL 1.1 support was merged to master.
+- OpenSSL 1.1 support was merged to main.
 You’ll see it in a release coming your way very soon.